phinehasz/sonar-pmd-xml-plugin/README.md

 `/org/sonar/l10n/pmd/rules/pmd`
 `/com/sonar/sqale/pmd-model.xml`
 `/org/sonar/l10n/pmd.properties`
-just copy like what I have done.  :)
+just copy like what I have done    :)
 ***
 ## What I have done
 I modified some codes so the original sonar-pmd-plugin can support configure pmd-xml rule now!